seed-labs/seed-emulator/examples/sample/README.md

-# ExampleRunner SEED Emulator Sample
+# SEED Emulator Test Runner Sample

-This folder demonstrates `seedemu.utilities.ExampleRunner` with a real SEED Emulator example.
+This folder demonstrates the standardized testing lifecycle for a real SEED Emulator example.
 The topology is intentionally close to `examples/basic/A00_simple_as`: three autonomous systems share Internet Exchange `IX100`, each AS has one router and one web host, and eBGP route-server peerings provide cross-AS reachability.

 The purpose of this folder is not to introduce a new network scenario.
-It is a template for the standardized example lifecycle that CI, agents, and developers can all execute in the same way.
+It is a small reference example for a lifecycle that CI, agents, and developers can execute in the same way.

 ## Files

 - `sample_example.py`: standardized SEED Emulator example entrypoint.
-- `example.yaml`: metadata consumed by `ExampleRunner`.
+- `example.yaml`: test manifest consumed by the runner.
-- `test_runtime.py`: custom runtime test program used when checks are easier to express in Python than YAML.
+- `test_runtime.py`: custom runtime test program for checks that are easier to express in Python than YAML.
 - `output/`: generated Docker compiler output, removed by the clean command.

 ## Standard Arguments